caffeinum/pokemon-contracts/README.md

 Free NFT collection of pokemons from OG Pokedex.

+The idea is that tokenURI has secret hash – you can see the metadata if you open minted token without the hash, but to get your

 ## How to run?

 Download pokedex.json, moves.json and create metadata.json.
 Put into `_json_metadata` folder.